All Episodes

 And he had used the term gross negligence, which is the legal standard.

-Any of those ring to c as crimes to you?
+Any of those ring as crimes to you?

-I when I know you're referring to that uh the uh press conference that there's a press statement that Comey gave, I think it's late June or early July.
+I know you're referring to that the press conference, there's a press statement that Comey gave, I think it's late June or early July.

-And and I and I'll tell you I thought that made the lawyers look bad because I thought I it made no sense the way the way he was trying to sort of uh do the the sort of the gymnastics around that.
+And I'll tell you, I thought that made lawyers look bad because it made no sense the way he was trying to sort of do the sort of the gymnastics around that.

-I mean, uh it's just stunning to me um the way he handled that.
+I mean, it's just stunning to me the way he handled that.

-I I I mean that that is not the way I would have handled it.
+I mean, that is not the way I would have handled it.

 I don't even know why he made a statement.

-Um I don't even know why they I don't even sort of the weird thing later when he met with the attorney general at some point, or she called him and they all want to get on the same page to get the right language as to how to refer to it.
+I don't even know why they, I don't, even the sort of the weird thing later when he met with the Attorney General at some point or she called him and they all wanted to get on the same page to get the right language as to how to refer to it.

-Well, I mean there's there's a lot of explaining that needs to be done here in the middle of the city.
+I mean, there's a lot of explaining that needs to be done here in the Clinton.

 I've got to let you go.

-Well, not because I want to, but uh anyway, congratulations on the new book.
+Well, not because I want to, but anyway, congratulations on the new book.

 Everything you need to know about social media without having to call a kid.